CWU-VKD-LAB/VisCanvas-ShaneVance/README.md

 ability to change the view to hypercube clusters.
 They can also sort the data in `asc.` or `desc.` order.
 Also, there's the option to do so manually, via click-and-drag.

-This was a capstone project at Central Washington University.
-There are hopes of many new features and enhancements to come in the near future, as this project becomes more mature — stay tuned!
+VisCanvas started as a group (capstone) project at Central Washington University.
+There are hope of many new features & enhancements to come in the near future, as the project becomes more mature — stay tuned!

 ![optional text](image/viscanvas_tn.jpg)